-Are your family members big snackers?
-You know, they say that eating several small meals or snacks throughout the day is more healthy and satisfying than eating three huge meals a day.
-I’ve found that to be true.
+Do you have big snackers in your family?
+If you do, do you know, they say that eating several small meals or snacks throughout the day is more healthy and satisfying than eating three huge meals a day.
+Many people have found that to be true.

 Simple and delicious, this homemade roasted red pepper hummus recipe is sure to please your big and small snackers alike.
-I first had roasted red pepper hummus from a container bought at the store but I can now tell you, as with most things, homemade is far superior.
-Give it a try and let me know what you think.
+If you’ve tried roasted red pepper hummus from a container bought at the store, as with most things, homemade is far superior.
+Give it a try and see what you think.

 Roasted Red Pepper Hummus Recipe